The Gamblerโs Fallacy

 The AGCO found that the operator committed several serious violations, including:

-- Failure to intervene: No meaningful action was taken as the player exhibited clear signs of high-risk, harmful play.
+No meaningful action taken as a player exhibited clear signs of high-risk, harmful play.

-- Enticing during losses: The operator continued to entice the player with approximately $35,000 in marketing credits during this period of catastrophic losses.
+Continuing to entice the player with approximately $35,000 in marketing credits during catastrophic losses.

 This case sets a clear precedent: operators cannot simply stand by while a player self-destructs financially.
 They have an affirmative obligation to act.
 When they fail to do so, they are breaching their duty of care and can be held liable for the resulting damages.